martinflemingdev/WarCardGame/README.md

 # WarCardGame

-Objective: I wanted to create the logic to play a game of War using OOP principles in Java.
+Objective: I wanted to create the logic and objects to play a game of War using OOP principles in Java.

 ## How I built the game:
 * I created an abstract Card.class that the Heart, Spade, Diamond, and Clubs classes inherit.